-Sweet Potato Appetizers with Feta (VIDEO)
+Sweet Potato Bites with Feta

-For anyone who thinks it’s hard to find a holiday appetizer that’s relatively healthy, I promise that these Sweet Potato Appetizers with Feta are going to be a hit with anyone who likes sweet potatoes.
+I promise that these Sweet Potato Bites with Feta are going to be a hit with anyone who likes sweet potatoes, and these are great if you’d like a healthier appetizer for fall.
 I love this combination of flavors, and if I went to a holiday gathering and found a table loaded with sweets and chips staring me in the face, I’d be excited to find a healthier option like this to eat instead.
-True, sweet potatoes do have some carbs, but you could eat several of these slices from a thin sweet potato without going to much overboard on carbs.

-The hardest part of making these tasty appetizers with sweet potato might be finding the long narrow shaped sweet potatoes, but you can make them into two-bite nibbles if needed!
+The hardest part of making these tasty appetizer bites with sweet potato might be finding the long narrow shaped sweet potatoes, but you can make them into two-bite nibbles if needed!
 And if you want a fun alternative to sugary sweet potatoes for Thanksgiving, I think this would be a great alternative.

 What ingredients do you need for this recipe?